 PlainsCapital Bank has 14 branches throughout the Rio Grande Valley region.

 Make-A-Wish grants the wishes of children referred between the ages of 2 1/2 and 18 with life-threatening medical conditions to enrich the human experience with hope, strength and joy.
 Thanks to the generosity of PlainsCapital Bank and wonderful people in the community who step forward to address the needs of our organization, we can continue to give our children the hope and will to fight for another tomorrow.Download PDF

 About PlainsCapital Bank

-As of June 2016, Dallas-based PlainsCapital Bank, the sixth largest Texas-headquartered bank by deposit market share, operated 63 Texas branches with more than 1,200 employees providing highly personalized relationship banking through a single point of contact.
-Offering commercial lending, treasury management, small business banking, private banking, and trust and wealth management services, PlainsCapital Bank empowers responsive, local decision making in each of its major markets: Austin, Corpus Christi, Dallas, El Paso, Fort Worth, Houston, Laredo, Lubbock, the Rio Grande Valley and San Antonio.
+Dallas-based PlainsCapital Bank, the fifth largest Texas-headquartered bank by deposit market share, operates 64 Texas branches and has more than 1,200 employees providing highly personalized relationship banking through a single point of contact.
+Offering commercial lending, treasury management, small business banking, private banking, and trust and wealth management services, PlainsCapital Bank empowers responsive, local decision making in each of its major markets: Austin, Corpus Christi, Dallas, Fort Worth, Houston, Lubbock, the Rio Grande Valley and San Antonio.
 PlainsCapital Bank is a wholly owned subsidiary of Hilltop Holdings (NYSE:HTH).
 Find more information at PlainsCapital.com.